Cirice/Machine-Learning-KnowledgeBase/README.md

 #### 41. What is Case-Based Learning?
 #### 42. What is covariance matrix?
 #### 43. What is the difference between correlation and causation?
 #### 44. What is the Curse of Dimensionality?
-How does it may have hinder the learning process?
+How does it may hinder the learning process?
 #### 45. How Dimensionality Reduction help improve the performance of the model?
 #### 46. What is Feature Engineering?
 #### 47. What is Transfer Learning?